Yousaf Raza Gillani: Assessment and legacy

 Gilani was Prime Minister of Pakistan longer than any other person except Liaquat Ali Khan in a single term.
 His tenure also witnessed what has been described as a "clash of state institutions, involving the government (executive), the armed forces and the judiciary."
 Gillani is prudently criticised for the prolonged Era of Stagflation, in which fundamental economic problems were ignored, corruption, government mismanagement, and issues involving the law enforcement.
 Failure of the grand paramilitary operation in Karachi further damaged Gilani's position in the public circles.
 During Pervez Ashraf's tenure as leader, there was an increase in criticism of the Gillanian years, even after the NRO squabble was eventually resolved in the government headed by Pervez Ashraf.

 A consistently strong US ally as prime minister, Gillani was ranked as the 38th most powerful person in the world by Forbes.
 After years of confronting and resisting the Supreme Court of Pakistan rulings to reinstate the corruption cases against Benazir and Asif Zardari, he was convicted by the Supreme Court of violating Article 63(1)(g) of the Constitution of Pakistan, on 26 April 2012.
 The verdict was rendered by the Supreme Court when it found him the guilty of contempt of court for refusing to reopen corruption cases against president Asif Ali Zardari, but it gave him only a symbolic sentence "till the rising of the court", a sentence lasting 30 seconds.
 However, this 30-second sentence was a legal conviction, enough to unseat from office.
 On 19 June 2012, he was disqualified and ousted by the same Supreme Court from holding the prime minister's office, with the Chief Justice Iftikhar Chaudhry clarifying that: "Gillani had ceased to be [the] prime minister and (is) disqualified from membership of parliament on 26 April 2012, the date of his conviction".

 In the wake of the 2008 general elections, his party formed a four-party coalition alliance and nominated him for the office of Prime Minister.
 He is the first prime minister that holds the distinction (thus far, the only prime minister to have achieved this milestone) for successfully presenting five consecutive federal budgets.
 As Prime Minister, Gillani announced the formation of the Truth and Reconciliation Commission, rehabilitation of the troubled and war-torn tribal belt, and promised to reduce the federal budget deficit as well as announcing his ambitions to improve the system of education.
 This was followed by announcing the new agriculture, land and economic policy that lifted the bans on labour and students' unions, while he worked on and implemented the new energy and nuclear policies to tackle the energy crisis in the country.
 But his policies, without meaningful economic reforms, led to a high rise in inflation and sharp decline in economic performance, a period referred to as the "Era of Stagflation".

+In popular culture

+In The Accidental Prime Minister, a 2019 film about Indian prime minister Manmohan Singh, Gilani is portrayed by actor Adarsh Gautam.